 It is highly emphasized that employers consult their respective legal aid to check into the local, state and national laws and policies on drug screening of employees.
 As mentioned before, screening for substance abuse in potential or existing employees is a young concept.

-Drug screening may be done on the employees for varied reasons.
-These are:
+Drug abuse test may be done on the employees for varied reasons.
+These are:-

 Pre-Employment Drug Testing.
 All candidates must clear drug screening in order to be eligible for the position in concern.